Health is the basis of happy living and we all must equip ourselves with the knowledge of healthy living patterns to enjoy our lives.

 The Beta vulgaris (commonly called beet), whose roots and leaves are edible, is in the same family as chard and spinach.
 Its leaves taste like chard, which many people describe as bitter.
-Discovered and grown by the Romans in the ancient times, the natural plant also grows in North Africa and Asia.
+Discovered and grown by the Romans in ancient times, the natural plant also grows in North Africa and Asia.

 Historically, beets could be processed into sugar during the nineteenth century, and Napoleon announced them as the main source of sugar for Britain during the restriction of sugarcane.
 Today, beets are grown commercially in different countries of the world including Poland, the United States, Germany, France, and Russia.